-Academic Preparation for Admission into Doctor of Podiatric Medicine (D.P.M.)
+Academic Preparation for Doctor of Podiatric Medicine (D.P.M.)
 Programs

 A Doctor of Podiatric Medicine (D.P.M.) specializes in the prevention, diagnosis, and treatment, through both medical and surgical means, of diseases and disorders affecting the human foot.
 A D.P.M. makes independent judgments, administers treatment, prescribes medication, and when necessary, performs surgery.

-To prepare for admission to a college of podiatric medicine a student must have a minimum of 90 semester hours.
-The courses are the same the same as those required for pre-medical students.
+To prepare for admission to a college of podiatric medicine, a student must have a minimum of 90 semester hours.
+The prerequisite courses for admission can vary by program, but the requirements are typically similar to those completed by pre-medical students.

 Below are the prerequisite courses for the one podiatry program in Texas.
 (SHSU course codes provided.)